stnmrshx/silokatana/README.md

 HOW TO :
 ========

-make all - create all
+make all - Create all

-make silo-benchmark - create benchmark file binary
+make silo-benchmark - Create benchmark file binary

 make clean - Delete all object